jehartzog/jehartzog.github.io/_posts/2017-08-27-google-font-loading-in-meteor.markdown

 }
 ```

-After looking at the screenshots on a fresh render, this gives me exactly what I was looking for, quick page
+After looking at the screenshots on a fresh render, this gives me exactly what I was looking for, quick page load that shows a layout that matches the end result, with the actual text hidden until the font is loaded within a second.

+While something this common probably should be laid out in official documentation somewhere, it was still worth the effort as the end result ended up shaving almost a second off the initial load time where the website displays nothing but a white page while it waits for render blocking resources.